Simon, King of the Witches: Production

 The misleading advertising campaign, which set up Simon as a demonic sex orgy film cashing in on the Charles Manson trials, seriously hurt the film at the box office.
 The film is practically bloodless, with only brief nudity (which, again against the norm, actually serves a purpose in the story) but no explicit sex and no parallels whatsoever with Manson.
 Like many other more eccentric 1970s low budget genre films, Simon has become a cult film over the years, albeit an extremely marginal one.

 There was also a paperback novelization of Simon by Baldwin Hills, more than likely a pen name, which took the satirical camp of the film one step further into full-on absurd comedy.

+The film had its world premiere at the McVickers Theatre in Chicago, Illinois, on May 12, 1971.

 Home media

 Simon, King of the Witches was released on special edition DVD by Dark Sky Films in 2008.
 It was reissued on Blu-Ray DVD in 2017 by Code Red DVD.